sevvalmehder/RaspiJoy/src/HostSide/Tutorial.md

 ```
 	> param set RC7_OPTION 41
 ```
 More functions can be assigned this button.
-All this functions were contained in the (Complete Parameter List Documentation)[http://ardupilot.org/copter/docs/parameters.html#ch7-opt-channel-7-option].
+All this functions were contained in the [Complete Parameter List Documentation](http://ardupilot.org/copter/docs/parameters.html#ch7-opt-channel-7-option).